zowe/docs-site/docs/user-guide/install-zos.md

 ### Verifying explorer server installation

-After explorer server is installed and the ZOWESVR procedure is started, you can verify the installation from an Internet browser by using the following case-sensitive URL:
+After the explorer server is installed and the ZOWESVR procedure is started, you can verify the installation from an internet browser by entering the following case-sensitive URL:

 `https://<your.server>:<atlasport>/api/v1/system/version`

+where:

-where _your.server_ is the host name or IP address of the z/OS® system where explorer server is installed, and _atlasport_ is the port number that is chosen during installation.
-You can verify the port number in the `server.xml` file that is located in the explorer server installation directory, which is `/var/zowe/explorer-server/wlp/usr/servers/Atlas/server.xml` by default.
-Look for the `httpsPort` assignment in the `server.xml` file, for example: httpPort="7443".
+- _your.server_ is the host name or IP address of the z/OS® system where explorer server is installed
+- _atlasport_ is the port number that is chosen during installation.
+  You can verify the port number in the `server.xml` file.
+This file is located in the explorer server installation directory, which is `/var/zowe/explorer-server/wlp/usr/servers/Atlas/server.xml` by default.
+The port number is visible in the `httpsPort` assignment in the `server.xml` file.

+**Example:** `httpPort="7443"`.

 This URL sends an HTTP GET request to the Liberty Profile explorer server.
 If explorer server is installed correctly, a JSON payload that indicates the current explorer server application version is returned.

-For example:
+**Example:**

 ```
 { "version": "V0.0.1" }